 Even if your TV is running the latest firmware, it is highly recommended that you perform this step as doing so deletes any problematic apps that may be affecting performance, and resets the TV completely.

+Search for your TV's model number into the search bar at the top of your screen for specific firmware updates.
 The firmware instructional guide specific to your TV will contain instructions on how to install your firmware, but we have also created a generalised video guide which you can view here:

 Smarter TVs (or Android TVs) can also be updated with the instructions below: